Tomas-M/xlunch/README.md

 **Available Modes**

-- Kiosk mode - in this mode, the Run comand is disabled, thus user cannot type any command.
-He can only select icons to run.
-Input focus is not affected by this mode
+- Kiosk mode - in this mode, the Run comand is disabled, thus user cannot type any command and the command line is not displayed in the launcher.
+    User can only select icons to run with arrow keys (if launcher has focus).
+    Input focus is not affected by this mode at all.
-- Fork mode - in this mode, the started commands are run as new process and the launcher keeps running.
-Input focus is not affected by this mode
+- Fork mode - in this mode, the commands or apps are started as new process and the launcher keeps running.
+Input focus is not affected by this mode at all.
 - Desktop mode - in this mode, the launcher sends itself to lowest position, so all other windows are above it.
 This emulates desktop with icons.
-    Input focus is affected in the way that the launcher never gets focus.
+    Input focus is affected in the way that the launcher never gets focus, so even if kiosk mode is disabled, user cannot use keyboard to use the launcher.
+    Only mouse will work.

 It is possible to combine all modes together.